Implicit Flow

 Commit

-Make sure to remember to commit the changes in the Changes -> Commit menu.
+Make sure to remember to commit the changes.
+Open the Changes menu and click on Commit.

 Making Requests with the Client

-With the default configuration we've setup, the server's authorization endpoint is at https://localhost:8443/oauth/v2/oauth-authorize
+With the default configuration from the pre-requisites, the server's authorization endpoint is at https://localhost:8443/oauth/v2/oauth-authorize.

 https://localhost:8443/oauth/v2/oauth-authorize?client_id=spa&response_type=token

-You can pretend to be the app, and enter this URL in a browser yourself.
-As a result, you will be asked to authenticate, after which Curity will redirect you back to the app by adding the token response parameters to the configured redirect URI, e.g.:
+You can imitate the app, and enter this URL in a browser yourself.
+As a result, you will be asked to authenticate, after which the Curity Identity Server will redirect you back to the app by adding the token response parameters to the configured redirect URI, e.g.:

 https://localhost/callback#access_token=e161b107-7110-421f-b449-940659ab58c1&token_type=bearer&expires_in=300